FK Sarajevo: Sarajevo derby

 FK Sarajevo's biggest rivalry is with fellow Sarajevo club FK Željezničar.
 Meetings between these rivals are known as the Sarajevo derby or the Eternal derby (Vječiti derbi).
 The Sarajevo derby is particularly noted for the passion of both supporters groups.
 The stands of both teams feature fireworks, colored confetti, flags, rolls of paper, torches, smoke, drums, giant posters, and choreographies, used to create visual grandeur and apply psychological pressure on the visiting teams, hence the slogan, "Hellcome to Sarajevo".
 The roots of the rivalry can be traced back to the strong historical animosity between the capital's working class and bourgeoisie, wherein the former traditionally inhabited the more liberal, yet poorer suburban neighbourhoods and mainly supported FK Željezničar, while the latter resided in the traditional and wealthy, old and central parts of the city and represented the main fan-base of FK Sarajevo.
 Furthermore, since its formation, FK Sarajevo has always been closely tied to the political elites of Bosnia and Herzegovina, both in socialist Yugoslavia and since the country's independence, while FK Željezničar seldom had such influential support and has been considered a club of common folk, even though this notion can be disputed.
 Even though the rivalry between the two sides grew large from the very foundation of FK Sarajevo, the two teams only met in friendly fixtures for the better part of a decade because they competed in different levels of the Yugoslav football league system.
 The first official league match was held in 1954; FK Sarajevo won 6–1.
 This is still the biggest victory by any team in the Sarajevo derby.

-As of 27 September 2025, 156 Sarajevo derbies have been played, with 46 wins for FK Sarajevo, 48 for FK Željezničar, and 62 draws (185:190).
+As of September 2026, 160 Sarajevo derbies have been played, with 48 wins for FK Sarajevo, 49 for FK Željezničar, and 63 draws.
+Goal difference is 192:190 in Željezničar's favour.